hnla/Status/readme.txt

 --- Status ---
 An activity stream focused child theme for BuddyPress
 --- Installation ---
+This theme doesn't work properly in IE 7 or 8 so if using IE please use IE 9
 --- Getting Started with Status ---

 --- Status Notes---